runonbitcoin/walleteering/guide/02-purse.md

 3. Add a change output, returning all but the fee back to the purse
 4. Sign the new inputs added

 Calculating the miner fee *is* worth dwelling on though.
 The partial transaction passed to `pay()` will already have inputs and outputs.
-Run supports a feature called **backed jigs** which are tokens backed by an amount of BSV in their UTXOs.
+RUN supports a feature called **backed jigs** which are tokens backed by an amount of BSV in their UTXOs.
 These backed jigs may be outputs, inputs, or both, so wallets should not assume that all inputs and outputs are dust.
 In fact, this assumption is likely to lead to bugs.
 To keep things simple, we recommend that your first adapter not support backed jigs at all.
 You can check for backed jigs via:

     const spent = parents.reduce((sum, parent) => sum + parent.satoshis, 0)
     const hasNonDustInputs = spent / tx.inputs.length > 546